-NLN CNEA STANDARDS FOR ACCREDITATION
+NLN CNEA STANDARDS OF ACCREDITATION

-The NLN CNEA five Standards for Accreditation are essential to providing a national and global quality assurance framework through which nursing programs of all types, including distance education programs, can act to implement and achieve excellence in nursing education.
+The NLN CNEA five Standards of Accreditation are essential to providing a national and global quality assurance framework through which nursing programs of all types, including distance education programs, can act to implement and achieve excellence in nursing education.

 LEARN MORE & DOWNLOAD

-NLN CNEA STANDARDS FOR ACCREDITATION
+NLN CNEA STANDARDS OF ACCREDITATION

-The NLN CNEA five Standards for Accreditation are essential to providing a national and global quality assurance framework through which nursing programs of all types, including distance education programs, can act to implement and achieve excellence in nursing education.
+The NLN CNEA five Standards of Accreditation are essential to providing a national and global quality assurance framework through which nursing programs of all types, including distance education programs, can act to implement and achieve excellence in nursing education.

 LEARN MORE & DOWNLOAD